 Applications must be received by the Registrar and Transfer Agent or by any appointed distributor no later than 5 p.m.
 (Luxembourg time) on the Business Day preceding the relevant Valuation Day.
 Any applications received after the applicable deadline will be processed in respect of the next Valuation Day.

 Payment for redeemed shares has to be made no later than 3 Business Days after the relevant Valuation Day.

-Investors may request conversions of their shares from one Class to another.
+Conversions from one Class to another are not possible.